FAISAL RAFIQUE

 What is an Earthquake?

 Earthquakes and volcanoes are examples of sudden movements which originate from inside the earth.
-Earthquake is the shaking of the earth.
-An earth quake can be defined as a sudden violent shaking of the ground as a result of movements in the earth's crust or volcanic action.
+It is the shaking of the earth.
+It can be defined as a sudden violent shaking of the ground as a result of movements in the earth's crust or volcanic action.
 These movements result in the release of energy along a fault and cause the earth to shake.
 An earthquake, like volcanoes is a type of endogenic processes.

 Earthquake waves or Seismic waves :